jimburton/scrabble/chapters/Chapter7.md

 ## Serving websockets

 We will write the server using *websockets*.
-This is a modern protocol that allows full duplex communications (either side can send a message at any time) over TCP between clients and servers on a network such as the web.
+This is a modern protocol that allows full duplex communication (either side can send a message at any time) over TCP between clients and servers on a network such as the web.
 It is designed with web browsers in mind.
 It's particularly easy to communicate over websockets with Javascript, but we can write